Radiative turbulent flares in magnetically-dominated plasmas: Conclusions

 \item The dissipated energy is distributed between the thermal and nonthermal particle populations with comparable rates as long as $\A\ll \sigma_0^{-1}$.
 The partitioning of dissipated energy changes with increasing $\A$ as shown in Figure~\ref{fig:energy_budget}.
 When $\A$ reaches $\sim 1$, practically all dissipated energy is given to (and radiated by) the low-energy thermal particles.

 \item Radiative losses offer a new tool to analyze the process of particle acceleration in PIC simulations.
-In the weak cooling regime, the losses compete with stochastic acceleration and impose a ``ceiling'' $\gc$.
+In the weak-cooling regime, the losses compete with stochastic acceleration and impose a \textit{ceiling} $\gc$.
 Its value depends on the diffusion coefficient in the energy space $D_\gamma$ that drives acceleration.
 Our simulations demonstrate that there is no universal $D_\gamma$.
 Analysis of small sub-domains of the box shows that the global spectrum $f(\gamma)\propto\gamma^{-3}$ is the superposition of hard local spectra with different cutoffs $\gc$ \citep[see also][]{Lemoine_2020}.
 We conclude that the total $f(\gamma)$ is shaped by the spatial and temporal intermittency of turbulent reconnection, which produces large variations of $D_\gamma$ across the box.

-\item The simulations give the spectrum of the inverse Compton radiation emitted by the turbulent flare.
-We calculated the inverse Compton emission assuming an isotropic background of soft photons with energies $\epsilon_0$.
+\item The simulations give the spectrum of the IC radiation emitted by the turbulent flare.
+We calculated the IC emission assuming an isotropic background of soft photons with energies $\epsilon_0$.
 In the weak-cooling regime, the resulting spectrum is very broad, and its high-energy cutoff scales approximately as $\propto \A^{-2}$.
 In the strong-cooling regime, the emission becomes more and more dominated by the radiation from the thermal plasma and the cutoff is located at $\epsilon \sim \sigma_0^2 \epsilon_0$.
 The emission is anisotropic, and its angular distribution changes across the spectrum.
 The part of the spectrum dominated by current sheets, $\epsilon\sim \sigma_0^2\epsilon$, is beamed along the background magnetic field $\boldsymbol{B}_0$ within a characteristic opening angle $\theta\sim 30^\circ$.
 The emission from stochastically accelerated particles dominates at energies $\sigma_0^2\ll\epsilon/\epsilon_0<\A^{-2}$ and peaks at $\theta=90^\circ$.

-\item Full $3D$ simulations of the turbulent flares show qualitatively the same behavior as the $2D$ simulations.
-In particular, the magnetic spectrum, reconnection in the current sheets, and stochastic particle acceleration are all captured by the $2D$ model (see also \citealt{Comisso_2019}).
+\item Full 3D simulations of the turbulent flares show qualitatively the same behavior as the 2D simulations.
+In particular, the magnetic spectrum, reconnection in the current sheets, and stochastic particle acceleration are all captured by the 2D model (see also \citealt{Comisso_2019}).